integrativemodeling/npctransport/README.md

 # NPC simulations utility files

-## User's manual
+## User's Manual and Tutorial

-A detailed *User's Manual* in PDF format is available in this folder.
+A detailed *User's Manual* in PDF format and a *Tutorial* in Jupyter Notebook format are available in this folder.

 ## Reference